 How long does Coursera financial aid take?

-Yes.
-When approved, aid covers the full course fee, including graded assignments and the official certificate — which carries the same value as one you paid for.
+In most cases, yes.
+Coursera describes the award as a discount off the course price, with the amount depending on your application and your country — for most approved learners that means the whole fee, including graded assignments and the certificate, which carries the same value as one you paid for.
 You then have 180 days to complete the course.

-Can I get aid for a whole specialization?
+Can I get financial aid for a whole specialization?

 Yes, but you apply per individual course, not for the specialization as a package.
 A five-course specialization means five separate applications — submit them the same day, then work through each as it's approved.